14 March 2024 • 5 min read

 Victims of cyberbullying often experience heightened levels of anxiety, depression, and low self-esteem, which can impact their mental health and well-being.
 Unfortunately, this form of abuse severely affects a child’s identity and self-worth and often leads to long-term negative effects such as the inability to form meaningful and sustainable relationships, as well as trust issues and mental health problems.

-“Often parents are completely unaware that their child is being cyberbullied as the victims feel a sense of shame and isolation and believe that the situation will never end.
+“Often parents are completely unaware that their child is being cyberbullied, as the victims feel a sense of shame and isolation and believe that the situation will never end.
 While the consequences of cyberbullying can be profound and long-lasting, affecting both victims and perpetrators, as parents, guardians, or educators, it is essential to remain vigilant and attuned to potential signs of cyberbullying among children and adolescents,” says Toprek.

 Some warning signs that may indicate that a child is experiencing cyberbullying include: